Amending Transactions

 • If using Approval Workflow, updating details such as BI Code and GL Code can require the document to need reapproval.

-• Transactions that are Allocated (see Section 3), on Bank Reconciliations, or saved but not submitted VAT Returns have basic edits to the Description and Ext Ref available (option 1 in this section) as well as edits to Due Date, Tran Date, BI Code, and GL Code (option 2 in this section).
+• Transactions that are Allocated (see Section 3), on Bank Reconciliations, or saved but not submitted VAT Returns have basic edits to the Description and Ext Ref available (option 1 in this section) as well as edits to Due Date, Tran Date, BI Code, GL Code, Forecasted Payment Date, Customer / Supplier Account Code on control lines (with currency-change side-effects). (option 2 in this section).
 For further edits, they must be deselected from any of these items.

 • If the period is closed, only edits to the Description and Ext Ref are available (option 1 in this section).